osisoft/Edge-Data-Store-Docs/content/sds/search.md

 Query string           | Returns | Description
 ------------------------   | ------------- |-------------
-`manufacturer:company`  | stream1 | Searches and returns stream1.
+`manufacturer:company`  | stream1 | Searches and returns stream1
-`company`               | stream1      | Searches only the metadata values due to lack of `:` operator and returns stream1.
-`a*`  | stream1, stream2, stream3       | Searches the metadata values and returns all three streams.
+`company`               | stream1      | Searches only the metadata values due to lack of `:` operator and returns stream1 `a*`  | stream1, stream2, stream3       | Searches the metadata values and returns all three streams

 #### Request